 Save your horse’s wet saddle and bridle

 - Use a lightly dampened rag to remove surface oils and dirt.
 You might be able to use the same towel that you used to wipe off the excess water.

 - Dry your saddle out of heat and sun.
-Don’t use a hair dryer, just just time.
+Don’t use a hairdryer, just time.

-Important things to remember - do your conditioning when the saddle is DAMP!!
-Waiting for it to dry will weaken the leather and lead to cracks.
+Important things to remember – do your conditioning when the saddle is DAMP!!
+Waiting for your saddle and bridle to dry will weaken the leather and lead to cracks.

-I use a sea sponge to lather on conditioner!
+I use a sea sponge to lather on the conditioner.